simonesilvestroni/m2m-website/_pages/follow.md

 date: '2022-04-29'
 last_modified_at: '2022-04-29 16:56:42'
 description: 'While I’m not on mainstream social media, it’s possible to contact or follow me on several platforms where I have an account.'
 excerpt: 'While <a href="/blog/escape-from-social-media/">I’m not</a> on mainstream social media, it’s possible to contact or follow me on several platforms.
-Follow new posts through the <a href="/feed.xml" title="Subscribe to my RSS feed">RSS feed</a>.'
+Subscribe to new posts through the <a href="/rss/" title="Subscribe to my RSS feeds">RSS feeds</a>.'
 permalink: '/follow/'
 ---
 {% for item in site.data.nav-social -%}